 Many of the same microbes infect animals and humans, as they share the eco-systems they live in.
 Efforts by just one sector cannot prevent or eliminate the problem.
 For instance, rabies in humans is effectively prevented only by targeting the animal source of the virus (for example, by vaccinating dogs).

-The composition of seasonal flu vaccines for humans is informed by which flu strains are circulating in animals.
+Information on influenza viruses circulating in animals is crucial to the selection of viruses for human vaccines for potential influenza pandemics.
 Drug-resistant microbes can be transmitted between animals and humans through direct contact between animals and humans or through contaminated food, so to effectively contain it, a well-coordinated approach in humans and in animals is required.

 Who makes the One Health approach work?